farlee2121/DevEssentialsBlog/content/draft/2023-01-18-concise-notation-matters.md

 }
 ```

-However, C# introduced positional records which allow a clear approximation of union types.
+However, C# introduced positional records which allow a concise approximation of union types.
 Now I often use union-like records in C#.

 ```cs